-3.5 Building with CMake
+3.6 Building with CMake

 The build system for QMCPACK is based on CMake.
 It will autoconfigure based on the detected compilers and libraries.
-The most recent version of CMake has the best detection for the greatest variety of systems - at the time of writing this means CMake 3.4.3.
-The much older CMake 2.8 is known to work, but might not work optimally on your system.
+The most recent version of CMake has the best detection for the greatest variety of systems.
+The minimum required version of CMake is 3.6.
+That is the oldest version to support correct application of C++ 14 flags for the Intel compiler.
+Most computer installations have a sufficiently recent CMake, though it may not be the default.